Alex1s/scriptHelper/README.md

 recRotation = the device rotation when the script was recorded; if home button was on right -> 3, if home button was on left -> 4

+convertTo = change the value of this variable to "retina" if you want to run a non-retina script on your retina device

+            change the value of this variable to "noretina" if you want to run a retina script on your non-retina device

 ##troop-slot-assignments:

-define what troop is in what slot, slots are counted from left to right starting at "1", if the troop is out of reach (you have to swipe) do negative values
+define what troop is in what slot, slots are counted from left to right starting at "1", min 12 troops, max 24 troops

-eg. haste= -12 meaning that if the troopbar is swiped towards the very right the haste spell is in the 12th slot
+DO NOT FORGET TO PUT THE TOTAL AMOUNT OF TROOPS IN THE "totalTroopCount" var